 Created in what was once the New York Nabisco factory, Chelsea Market is a veritable paradise for food lovers.
 The market complex stretches an entire city block, housing an exceptional assortment of vendors between its charming brick walls.
 Hungry visitors rave about treats like lobster rolls, artisanal chocolates, and freshly baked pastries while others drop by to browse the latest trends at Anthropologie or stock up on their favorite reds at the Chelsea Wine Vault.
-Alongside trendy shops and gourmet vendors, this fascinating landmark also hosts offices for such household names as Google and the Food Network.
-Whether you swing by to sate your culinary cravings, shop for homewares until you drop, or enjoy some quality people watching amid mouthwatering aromas, Chelsea Market is a must-do for all Manhattan shoppers.
+Alongside trendy shops and gourmet vendors, this fascinating landmark also hosts offices for several household names.
+Whether you swing by to sate your culinary cravings, shop for homeware until you drop, or enjoy some quality people watching amid mouthwatering aromas, Chelsea Market is a must-do for all Manhattan shoppers.

 Words like opulence and elegance come to mind when you hear the name Bergdorf Goodman.
 One of the many esteemed shopping destinations situated on Fifth Avenue, this luxury department store has it all: designer clothing, shoes, handbags, accessories, beauty products, homewares, and more.
 Spend the day browsing brands ranging from Akris to Valentino then stop by the lavish BG Restaurant on the seventh floor.
 If an indulgent meal isn't enough to restore your energy for another round of shopping, head to the in-house day spa and let soothing treatments with essential oils melt your cares away.
 There's a reason the fashion elite swear by Bergdorf Goodman.